sustrik/250bpm/blog:165/blog.md

 Note that the game still doesn't have a stable strategy.
 The problem wasn't solved within the game.
 It was solved on the meta-level, by parties agreeing to respect the voting results, internalizing that respect and punishing those who don't behave.

 Also note that this haven't in fact solved the problem, but moved it, commendably so, to a different level.
-Today the split-the-dollar game isn't played among parliamentarians forming a goverment, but rather among members of government voting on practical issues.
+Today the split-the-dollar game isn't played among parliamentarians forming a government, but rather among members of government voting on practical issues.

 **August 24th, 2020**